iotaledger/integration-services/documentation/docs/services/SSI-bridge/use-cases.md

 5. When a courier hands over the delivery, the scanner device uses the Ecommerce-SSI Bridge to present its credential to the e-commerce operator.
-6. The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was only handled by an authorized courier, nor it was stolen or diverted in transit.
+6. The e-commerce operator uses the Ecommerce-SSI Bridge to verify that the parcel was only handled by an authorized courier, nor was it stolen or diverted in transit.
 This is possible because of the verification of the device handling the scanning of the delivery.
 7. (optional) The customer can acquire the courier’s scanner device credential in the form of a QR code.
 The QR code can be read using a mobile phone and the Ecommerce-SSI Bridge to verify that the scanner device belongs to a delivery company authorized by the e-commerce operator.
-This allows verifying authentic deliveries.
+This allows for verifying authentic deliveries.

 ### Customer Identity and Delivery Verification